Economic and Yield Potential of Hemp Waste Material in Specialty Mushroom Substrate

 Hemp stalks are a ubiquitous waste product following the reintroduction of industrial hemp as a valid agricultural commodity in the 2018 US Farm Bill.
 Specialty (edible) mushrooms are a separate commodity growing in popularity and economic value.

-The project objectives are:
+The project objectives were:

-• Compare differences in the nutrient value of mushrooms grown with hemp stalks vs straw.
+• Compare differences in the nutrient value of mushrooms grown with hemp stalks vs. straw.

 • Assess contamination rates of competing fungi (mold) in mushrooms grown on hemp stalks to that of straw.

-The Educational Objectives of this project are:
+The Educational Objectives of this project were:

 • Provide training and education at six on-farm tours (spring and fall 2023) for a minimum of 24 participants